Table of Contents

 Shift – Specifies a constant, which is added to the displacement map values, effectively shifting the displaced surface up and down along the normals.
 This can be either positive or negative.

 Keep Continuity – When enabled, tries to produce a connected surface, without splits, when there are faces from different smoothing groups and/or material IDs.
-Note that using material IDs is not a very good way to combine displacement maps since V-Ray cannot always guarantee the surface continuity.
-Use other methods (vertex colors, masks etc.) to blend different displacement maps.
+Note that using material IDs is not a very good way to combine displacement maps since V-Ray cannot always guarantee surface continuity.
+Use other methods (vertex colors, masks, etc.) to blend different displacement maps.

 View Dependent – When enabled, Edge length determines the maximum length of a subtriangle edge in pixels.
 A value of 1.0 means that the longest edge of each subtriangle is about one pixel long when projected on the screen.
 When disabled, Edge length is the maximum sub-triangle edge length in world units.